shilgam/pact-workshop-jvm/README.md

 # Example JVM project for the Pact workshop

+## Prerequisites
+* Java 8

+## Usage

+1. Clone the repo
+1. Start any of the provider apps:
+    - start the dropwizard-provider:

+          $ ./gradlew :providers:dropwizard-provider:run

+    - start the springboot-provider

+1. Run the consumer in another terminal session:

+        $ ./gradlew :consumer:run

+## Description

 This workshop is setup with a number of steps that can be run through.
 Each step is in a branch, so to run through a step of the workshop just check out the branch for that step (i.e. `git checkout step1`).